From: Newsletter Phys.org <not-for-reply@physorg.com>

 Spotlight Stories Headlines

-- Massive galaxy cluster verifies predictions of cosmological theory
+- Mechanical forces in development- Massive galaxy cluster verifies predictions of cosmological theory

 - New work gives credence to theory of universe as a hologram